How To Instantly Share Files And Folders In Arch Linux

 MulticastQuickserveServer PID 535 Addresses lo: 127.0.0.1 enp0s3: 192.168.1.105 Port 8000 Multicast False Filelist None Filterlist None MOTD None Upload Directory None Tar Disabled Paths test /home/sk/test Static Peers None Press ctrl+C to exit.

 The command will start up a http server on all interfaces listening on port 8000.
-Now, your friend access this share by navigating to http://IP_address_of_your_system:8000/ from his web browser.
+Now, your friends can access this shared folder by navigating to http://IP_address_of_your_system:8000/ from their web browser.

 Here is the sample screenshot of the above share.